What to expect in this article

 Source: justETF Research

-This is what the return looks like after one year:
+This is what the return looks like over the recent inflationary period:

-- Shorter term Euro inflation-linked government bonds (orange line).
-3.56% 1-year return.
+• Shorter term Euro inflation-linked government bonds (orange line): 1.6%

-- Bond funds in general are suffering as yields rise from the historic lows reached in the aftermath of the Global Financial Crisis and the pandemic.
+• Bond funds in general have suffered as yields have risen from the historic lows reached in the aftermath of the Global Financial Crisis and the pandemic

 MSCI vs Euro inflation-linked ETFs max.